The Church in Apocalyptic Time

 1. Deliverance from the “Synagogue of Satan.”
 (The Apocalypse commentator Dr. J. J. Rattan and St. Anhony Mary Claret in his “The Catechism Explained” define this Synagogue as all heretics, apostates and schismatics, not just the Jews.
 Pope Pius IX referred to Freemasonry as the Synagogue of Satan.)

 Apoc.
 3:11-12: Here Christ warns that He is coming soon.
 He instructs Philadelphia’s bishop to “…Hold fast what thou hast, that no one receive thy crown.”
 This is easily compared to the verse in 2 Thess.
-2:14: “Hold fast to the Traditions which you have learned…” For this bishop possesses true Tradition: the authority and uninterrupted succession of bishops in the Church.
+2:14: “Hold fast to the Traditions which you have learned…” For this church possesses true Tradition: the Deposit of Faith safeguarded for centuries by all those popes reigning until the death of Pope Pius XII.
 If he does not nourish and protect his flock, this crown could be given to another.
 Kramer notes that Christ’s coming “means His arrival with various visitations to perfect the Church.”
 Rev. Heidt interprets His coming as “Divine intervention in a time of distress.”
 Here we see what Our Lady of Fatima may have been demonstrating during the miracle of the Sun.
 Only divine intervention will save this tiny remnant and those they are intended to convert.
-In the end her heart will triumph, when this spiritual and moral disaster is averted.
 In verse 12 the Philadelphians are told they will be pillars of the Church and their names will be written on these pillars.
 Rev. Martindale comments that “The columns are not the Temple, yet without them it cannot stand, (cf. St. Paul: without the head the body dies, but without the body the head is meaningless.
 See Col. 1:18).”

 Pope Pius XII told Catholics that in Communist countries, the faithful assumed all the duties of the hierarchy of necessity, thus becoming “living stones.”
 (This takes on new meaning when it is understood that Ukrainian Catholics rescued altar stones from Catholic churches, taking them into their homes and hiding them there.)
-He preached in “Mystici Corporis Christi” that without the head of the Church the Mystical Body cannot exist.
-This is the symbolism of the pillars, as demonstrated by Rev. Martindale.
+He preached in “Mystici Corporis Christi” that without the head of the Church the Mystical Body cannot exist as a visible entity.
+This is the symbolism of the pillars, as demonstrated by Rev. Martindale: the Church exists in her members, the pillars.
 The new name and white stone melt away into this sea of symbolism.
-It is during the time of the Philadelphia church that Christ will “visit” the earth with His “mini-judgment.”
+It is during the time of the Philadelphia church that Christ will “visit” the earth, Berry says.
 Only those who have kept God’s word and have not knowingly and willfully denied His name in any way will enjoy the New Jerusalem, whether on earth or in Heaven.
 Only overcomers will win the coveted crown.